nobbmaestro/dotfiles/README.md

 ## Final words

-This very repository is primarily intended to be used on MacOS, hence heavy dependence on Homebrew.
+This very repository is primarily intended to be used on MacOS, hence, the heavy dependence on Homebrew.
 However, it shall work just fine on any Unix distro.
-If not, please feel free to create an issue with the bug description.

 Enjoy!